enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 ================

 An engine is simply an instance of `JqmEngine` started with a given configuration.
 That configuration is provided by `jqm-clusternode` which provides the configuration and the needed plugins.
-It also starts a web server for each node.
+It also starts a web server for each node if configured so.

 It is basically the "standard distribution" of the JQM engine.

 It is exposed through start/stop verbs of the `jqm-cli` project, which is the entry point to everything JQM.

-Finally, there is a last artifact important here: `jqm-service` which provides the OSGi framework in which to run everything else.
+Finally, there is a last artifact important here: `jqm-service` which bootstraps the CLI inside a class loader containing all the plugins.
 This is the packaging project, producing the standard distribution zip file.

 Web API & GUI
 ****************